Tips for Coaching Your Kids on Finances

 Ask children who receive an allowance or who have money from a part-time job to contribute a percentage of the budget.
 If they’re expected to help pay for clothes and supplies, they’ll be more conscious about the prices.
 An allowance should come with a list of types of purchases that are now their responsibility.
 For younger children it could be candy or small toys; for older kids, it might be nights out with friends or gas money.

 Talk about taxes

-High schoolers or college students who had a summer job or work part time may owe taxes this year.
+High school or college students who had a summer job or work part time may owe taxes this year.
 Kids who are claimed as dependents on their parents’ returns must file a tax return if they earned more than a certain amount.
 Even if they earn less than that, they may be required to file a return if they earned more than a few hundred dollars from any investments in their name.
 Teens should also know that tips are taxable.
-If they earned more than the threshold from babysitting or mowing lawns, they must pay self-employment tax in additional to income tax.
+If they earned more than the threshold from babysitting or mowing lawns, they must pay self-employment tax in addition to income tax.